 What's the story?

-The three Angels -- Dylan (producer Drew Barrymore), Alex (Lucy Liu), and Natalie (Cameron Diaz) – are back for a new assignment.
+In CHARLIE'S ANGELS: FULL THROTTLE, the three Angels -- Dylan (producer Drew Barrymore), Alex (Lucy Liu), and Natalie (Cameron Diaz) – are back for a new assignment.
 Two rings, which contain the names of people in the witness protection program, are missing.
 When some protected informants are killed, Charlie turns to the Angels.
 During their search, they meet Madison Lee (Demi Moore), a former Angel who now works for the bad guys, and Seamus (Justin Theroux), Dylan's former boyfriend whom she turned in to the police.

 Is it any good?

 Problems include uninteresting villains and a dopey sidetrack as Alex's boyfriend (Matt LeBlanc) and father (John Cleese) have a pointless misunderstanding about what Alex really does on the job.
 Yes, Demi Moore looks sensational as an Angel turned bad, but her performance is weak.
 Justin Theroux is also wasted as Dylan's former boyfriend.
-Shia LeBeouf ("Holes") is in the movie for no particular reason.
+Shia LeBeouf is in the movie for no particular reason.
 But Crispin Glover returns for a few nicely creepy moments as the mute Thin Man who has a thing about hair.

-Families can talk about how (and why) people create their own families.
-They can talk about whether this movie is sexist and the mixed messages our society sends young women and about the enduring attraction of those messages as well.
+Do you think Charlie's Angels: Full Throttle is sexist?
+What do you think about the mixed messages our society sends young women and about the enduring attraction of those messages as well.
 For example, while the Angels wear skimpy costumes, they are extraordinarily independent, capable, loyal, strong, honest, and highly educated.

 - On DVD or streaming: October 21, 2003